HERDER2014/CPUSim/README.md

 To open the project in the Lazarus IDE just open the cpusim.lpi as a project.

+### Packaging (Linux)

+The icon [src/cpusim.png](src/cpusim.png) should be located at

+`/usr/share/pixmaps/cpusim.png`

+and the contents of the ['Examples' directory](Examples/) in

+`/usr/share/cpusim/Examples/`

+TODO: Use a scalable vektor graphics instead of png and fix paths in source code

+The [desktop file](cpusim.desktop) should be ready to use and goes into

+`/usr/share/applications/`

 ### Contribute

 See the [git book](git-scm.com/book/en/v2) on how to use git.